Why Christians Should Show Less Sympathy and More Empathy

 Jesus is empathy’s perfect example.
 He didn’t come to earth to save us as God, detached and gazing down in sympathy and pity.
 He came as man, born into the trenches, to live and suffer as a human.
 His empathy makes Him the perfect sacrifice.
 The perfect bridge between God and us.

-tells us, “For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin” (Hebrews 4:15
+The Bible tells us, “For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin” (Hebrews 4:15).

 But we’re not Jesus.
 So how can we identify with others going through situations we’ve never encountered face-to-face?
 Walk trenches we’ve never been pushed into?
 Because based on the way Jesus lived his life, that’s what I believe He’s asking us to do as Christians.
 To put away sympathy and embrace empathy.
 That’s where true comfort lies.

 “Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God” (2 Corinthians 1:3).